-PF Note 7 - Contributions Receivable
+PF Note 7 - Contributions receivable

 Employees' contributions are calculated on a sliding scale based on a percentage of their gross pay.
 The Council, scheduled and admitted bodies are required to make contributions determined by the Fund's actuary to maintain solvency of the Fund.
-The table below shows a breakdown of the total amount of employers' and employees' contributions.
+The tables below show a breakdown of the total amount of employers' and employees' contributions.